sol-survivor/wager_program/README.md

 ***************
+THIS SOFTWARE IS PROVIDED AS IS

-THIS SOFTWARE HAS NOT BEEN AUDITED,DOES NOT COME WITH A WARRANTY AND IS PROVIDED AS IS
+THIS SOFTWARE HAS NOT BEEN AUDITED
+THIS SOFTWARE DOES NOT COME WITH A WARRANTY
 ***************

+**
+If using this in production with large sums at risk ensure you DO NOT RESUSE PROGRAMS, but instead deploy new programs as needed.
+**

 # Wager Program